damberbokati/BookKeeper/README.md

-5. Given any due date range list the Book_Loans that were returned late and how many days they were late.
-Submit your editable SQL queries that your code executes.
+**5. Given any due date range list the Book_Loans that were returned late and how many days they were late.
+Submit your editable SQL queries that your code executes.**

 Given any due date range list the Book_Loans that were returned late and how many days they were late.

 querry = query = """